What are Fibres?

 Fibres are thread-like structures that are long, thin and flexible.
 These may be spun into yarns and then made into fabrics.
 There can be different types of fibres.
 On the basis of their origin, fibres are classified as natural fibres and synthetic fibres.
 Synthetic fibres can be produced in laboratory and can be cheaper compared to natural fibres but natural fibres are much more comfortable.

 Natural fibres are the fibres that are obtained from plants, animals or mineral sources.
 Some examples are cotton, silk, wool etc. Natural fibres can again be divided into two types based on their source i.e. plants and animals.

 1. Animal fibres: These are the fibres that are obtained from animals.
 For example Wool, silk etc.

 - Wool: Wool is a natural textile fibre obtained from sheep, goats and camels.
 It traps a lot of air.
 Air is a bad conductor of heat.
 This makes clothes made from wool useful in winter.

 - Silk: Silk is also a natural textile fibre which is obtained from silkworms.
-The rearing of silkworm to obtain silk is known as sericulture.
+The rearing of silkworms to obtain silk is known as sericulture.
 Silk is mainly used for manufacturing clothes.
 Woven silk fibres are used for the construction of parachutes and bicycle tires

 2. Plant fibres: These are the ones that are obtained from plants.
 These fibres are extracted from the plants to make fabrics.

 - Cotton: It is one of the plant fibres that are used to make clothes.
-It is a soft staple fibre that is found as a boll around the seeds in a cotton plant.
+It is a soft staple fibre that is found as a balls around the seeds in a cotton plant.
 Cotton is used to make soft, breathable, and durable textile.

-- Jute: It is a vegetable fibre that is soft, shiny and is spun into coarse strong threads.
+- Jute: It is a vegetable fibre that is soft, shiny and spun into coarse strong threads.
 Jute fibre is used for packaging a wide range of agricultural and industrial commodities that require bags, sacks, packs, and wrappings.